gauripowale/dcos-website/src/releases/1.8.10/notes.md

 ### Fixed issues

-- CORE-1181 - There is no longer a segfault when trying to accept an inverse offer with an unknown `offerId`.
 - CORE-1292 - 1.8+ agents no longer explicitly depend on `leader.mesos1`, so the the systemd prereq has been removed.
-This fixes COPS-575 - Removed leader.mesos prerequisite for `dcos-mesos-slave`(`-public`).
-Allows Mesos agents to start regardless of Mesos master leadership.
 - DCOS-18348 - Update to Marathon version 1.3.13.
 - DCOS_OSS-1617 - Update to version of Apache Mesos 1.0.4 with [Critical backports from Mesos 1.1.x and 1.2.x branches](https://github.com/dcos/dcos/blob/1.8.10/packages/mesos/README.md#critical-backports-from-mesos-11x-and-12x-branches).
 This fixes DCOS-18345 - OOM due to LibeventSSLSocket incorrectly returning 0 after shutdown.
+MESOS-7766 - There is no longer a segfault when trying to accept an inverse offer with an unknown `offerId`.

 ## <a name="1-8-9"></a>1.8.9 - June 30, 2017